Saturday, March 28th from 10am-4:30pm

 Workshop facilitator: Jo Becker, Advocacy director of the children’s rights division at Human Rights Watch and Adjunct Professor at Columbia University.

-Early bird rate of $350 for those who register by January 7th
+Early bird rate of $350 for those who register by January 7th.
+Please use discount code: EARLYBIRD.

 Regular rate of $400

-We will also offer a limited number of reduced rates for those wish significant financial need.
+Columbia students are eligible for a 40% discount on the regular rate if enrolled by the early bird deadline (please email firstname.lastname@example.org for more information).
+We will also offer a limited number of reduced rates for those with significant financial need.